phossa/phossa-route/README.md

 - **Multiple handlers**

-  Handlers are supported not only for the `200 OK` status, but also for other matching status.
+  Routes are defined with one handler for status `200 OK`.
+Multiple handlers are supported other result status.

   ```php
   use Phossa\Route\Route;